Sofia Vergara Defaults, Ordered to Pay $750 for Instagram Infringement

 Stop me if you’ve heard this one before: Famous celebrity has her photo taken by a member of the paparazzi.
 Celebrity then posts that image on her Instagram page.
 Photographer files a lawsuit against celebrity seeking damages for copyright infringement.
 Celebrity hires a lawyer to defend the case, but ultimately pays photographer a financial settlement to avoid the uncertainty and expense of litigation.
 Lather, rinse, repeat.

-Jennifer Lopez, Katy Perry, Amy Schumer, Justin Bieber and LeBron James are all members of this “I got sued for posting a photo of myself of social media” club—a club that’s frankly getting less exclusive all the time.
+Jennifer Lopez, Katy Perry, Amy Schumer, Justin Bieber and LeBron James are all members of this “I got sued for posting a photo of myself on social media” club—a club that’s frankly getting less exclusive all the time.
 In a remarkable display of sticktoitiveness, Gigi Hadid has been sued for copyright infringement three different times.
 She’s won one of these cases, settled two others, and presumably paid pricey legal bills in all three.

 Is it possible that these celebrities are going about it all wrong?
 A brand new ruling against “Modern Family” star Sofia Vergara raises some interesting questions for lawyers and clients on both sides of these cases.
 Let me explain.